Glink Apps JSC Retains PHI Capital Holdings to Assist in IPO and M&A Plans

 In addition, PHI Capital Holdings will also introduce investment banking firms, institutional and private investors and coordinate with these entities to provide capital for the Company to implement its business plan, as well as introduce investor relations agencies and other product and service providers to the Company as may be required during the normal course of business of the Company.

-David Chuong Nguyen, Chairman and CEO of Glink Apps JSC stated: “We are confident that the services to be provided by PHI Capital Holdings, Inc. advisory team will greatly enhance our company’s position as we move ahead with the public listing process.
-We also believe that our innovative business model will be able to create significant long-term shareholder value as a public company on the U.S. Stock Market that will be upgradable to Nasdaq in the future.”
+David Chinh Trong Truong, Chairman and CEO of Glink Apps JSC stated: “We are confident that the services to be provided by PHI Capital Holdings’ advisory team will greatly enhance our company’s position as we move ahead with the public listing process.
+We also believe that our innovative business model will be able to create significant long-term shareholder value as a public company that will be upgradable to Nasdaq in the future.”

 About Glink Apps JSC